 The government-wide financial statements use the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+Revenues are recorded when a liability is incurred, regardless of the timing of the related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.